FG-Depth: Flow-Guided Unsupervised Monocular Depth Estimation: Related works

 \subsection{Optical Flow Estimation}

 Optical flow estimation is the task of estimating per-pixel displacement between two frames.
-Recently, many state-of-the-art deep learning based approaches~\cite{FlowNet,FlowNet2,LiteFlowNet,PWCNet,MaskFlownet} have been proposed for optical flow estimation.
+Recently, many deep learning based approaches~\cite{FlowNet,FlowNet2,LiteFlowNet,PWCNet,MaskFlownet} have been proposed for optical flow estimation.
 In supervised optical flow estimation tasks, models are usually trained on synthetic data that has dense accurate optical flow labels.
 After the training on the synthetic data, they can usually generalize well on the real data.
 As an exceptional case of optical flow estimation, stereo matching has additional constraints that the displacement is always negative along the horizontal direction and always zero along the vertical direction.
-Also, many stereo matching models trained on synthetic data have superior generalization ability on real data.
+Also, many stereo matching models trained on synthetic data can generalize well on real data.